tomordonez/reading/steve-jobs-bio/README.md

 Apple computers.

 ## Chapter 25: Think different
+Steve takes over as CEO, trims the product line, and focuses on great products that make money.

 ## Chapter 26: Design principles
 ## Chapter 27: The iMac
 ## Chapter 28: CEO